- July 3, 2015

 Unpossible is a fast-paced, challenging endless runner that tests your reflexes, memory, and patience.
 With its slick graphics, varied levels, and addictive gameplay, it offers a thrilling experience as you dodge and weave through increasingly complex obstacles.
 Prepare to die often, but the sense of satisfaction from finally mastering a level is worth the frustration.

-- The game provides a good challenge, especially in higher difficulty modes, keeping players engaged and motivated to improve their scores.
+- The randomized levels and varying difficulties offer a good challenge, keeping players engaged and encouraging them to improve their skills.

 - There is a lack of content and progression, with only a few levels and repetitive gameplay that can become boring quickly.

-- Technical issues such as poor optimization, disappearing mouse cursor, and lack of controller support in menus detract from the overall experience.
+- Technical issues such as mouse cursor disappearing and poor optimization can detract from the overall experience.

 “Entrancing music that fits the game perfectly.”